boyum/h5p-types/packages/h5p-utils/README.md

 # h5p-utils

-A set of utility classes and functions to be used when creaintg H5P widgets and content types.
+A set of utility classes and functions to be used when creating H5P widgets and content types.

 ## Global objects